Directional testing for high-dimensional multivariate normal distributions: Simulation studies

-The performance of the directional test for the hypotheses of Sections \ref{case1}-\ref{case3} in the high-dimensional multivariate normal framework is here assessed via Monte Carlo simulations based on $100,000$ replications.
-The exact directional test (DT) is compared with the log-likelihood ratio test (LRT), its Bartlett correction (BC), the modified test statistics $W^*$ and $W^{**}$ (Sko1 and Sko2, respectively), and the central limit theorem (CLT) test proposed by \cite{jiang:2013}.
+The performance of the directional test for the hypotheses of Section \ref{section3:main results} in the high dimensional multivariate normal framework is here assessed via Monte Carlo simulations based on $100,000$ replications.
+The exact directional test is compared with the $\chi_d^2$ approximation for the log-likelihood ratio test, its Bartlett correction, two Skovgaard's modifications \cite{skovgaard:2001}, and with the normal approximation for the test proposed by Jiang and Yang \cite{jiang:2013}.
 The six tests are evaluated in terms of empirical distribution, empirical distribution of the corresponding $p$-values, estimated size and power.
-The simulation setups described in the next section are partly taken from \cite{jiang:2013}.
+Simulation results for the hypotheses (III)--(VI) are reported in the Supplementary Material S4.